NickReinlein/GilGoblin/services/DataUpdater/DataUpdater/README.md

 ## GilGoblin.DataUpdater

-GilGoblin.DataUpdater is a package that updates the dynamic data for GilGoblin.Database.
+`GilGoblin.DataUpdater` is a package that updates the dynamic data for `GilGoblin.Database`.

-An external call to third-party API's is performed and the resulting data is updated in the database.It mostly updates prices at this time.
+An external call to third-party API's is performed and the resulting data is updated in the database.
+It mostly updates prices at currently.

-The data updater package updates the database but performs no other functionality.
+The `GilGoblin.DataUpdater` package updates the database, and performs no other functionality.
 This package is intended to be used in conjunction with other GilGoblin packages to calculate profitability for in-game crafting in the game *FFXIV*.